-- 16.01.
-Delivery of Liquor to a Minor. - a.
+16.01.
+Delivery of Liquor to a Minor.

+- a.
 Offense.
 A person commits the offense of delivery of liquor to a minor, if he sells, furnishes, procures for, or knowingly assists in the furnishing of any beer, wine, or intoxicating liquor to any person under the age of 21 years. - b.
-Sentence.
+Penalty.
 A person convicted of delivery of liquor to a minor may be sentenced to imprisonment for a period not to exceed six months, or a fine not to exceed two thousand dollars (\$2,000.00), or both. - c.
-For the purposes of this section, the terms "beer," and "wine," and "intoxicating liquor" shall have the meaning as defined in Liquor Control Ordinance. - 16.02.
-Illegal Consumption of Liquor. - a.
+For the purposes of this section, the terms "beer," and "wine," and "intoxicating liquor" shall have the meaning as defined in the Liquor Control Ordinance.

+16.02.
+Illegal Consumption of Liquor.

+- a.
 Offense.
-A person commits the offense of illegal consumption of liquor, if he consumes any beer, wine or intoxicating liquor in any public place except on premises upon which there is lawful authority to sell such liquor by the drink for consumption on the premises. - b.
-Sentence.
-A person convicted of illegal consumption of liquor may be sentenced to imprisonment for a period not to exceed one month, or a fine not to exceed one thousand dollars (\$1,000.00), or both. - c.
-Comment. - 1.
-Possession of a container of beer, wine or intoxicating liquor on which the United States excise tax seal has been broken or removed, on from which the cap, cork or seal placed upon it by the manufacturer has been removed shall constitute a rebuttable presumption of consumption.
+A person commits the offense of illegal consumption of liquor if he consumes any beer, wine or intoxicating liquor in any public place except on premises upon which there is lawful authority to sell such liquor by the drink for consumption on the premises. - b.
+Penalty.
+A person convicted of illegal consumption of liquor may be sentenced to imprisonment for a period not to exceed one month, or a fine not to exceed one thousand dollars (\$1,000.00), or both.

+c.
+Comment.

-- 2. For the purposes of this section, the terms "beer," and "wine," and "intoxicating liquor" shall have the meaning as defined in Liquor Control Ordinance. - 16.03.
-Public Intoxication. - a.
+- 1. Possession of a container of beer, wine or intoxicating liquor on which the United States excise tax seal has been broken or removed from which the cap, cork or seal placed upon it by the manufacturer shall constitute a rebuttable presumption of consumption. - 2.
+For the purposes of this section, the terms "beer," and "wine," and "intoxicating liquor" shall have the meaning as defined in the Liquor Control Ordinance.

+16.03.
+Public Intoxication.

+- a.
 Offense.
 A person commits the offense of public intoxication, if he appears in any public place manifestly under the influence of alcohol, controlled substances or other drugs to the degree that he may endanger himself or another person or property. - b.
-Sentence.
+Penalty.
 A person convicted of public intoxication may be sentenced to imprisonment for a period not to exceed one month, or a fine not to exceed one thousand dollars (\$1,000.00), or both. - 16.04.
 Under Age Possession by a Minor. - a.
 Offense.
-A person under the age of 21 years commits the offense of under age possession of liquor, if he buys, receives, possesses or consumes, or attempts to buy, receive or possess any beer, wine or intoxicating liquor. - b.
-Sentence.
-A person convicted of under age possession of liquor, in addition to any other court order or disposition under the provisions of Children's Code, may be confined in an appropriate facility for a period not to exceed one month, or to pay a fine in an amount not to exceed two hundred fifty dollars (\$250.00), or both. - c.
-For the purposes of this section, the terms "beer," and "wine," and "intoxicating liquor" shall have the meaning as defined in Liquor Control Ordinance.
+A person under the age of 21 years commits the offense of underage possession of liquor, if he buys, receives, possesses or consumes, or attempts to buy, receive or possess any beer, wine or intoxicating liquor. - b.
+Penalty.
+A person convicted of underage possession of liquor, in addition to any other court order or disposition under the provisions of the Children's Code, may be confined in an appropriate facility for a period not to exceed one month, or to pay a fine in an amount not to exceed two hundred fifty dollars (\$250.00), or both. - c.
+For the purposes of this section, the terms "beer," and "wine," and "intoxicating liquor" shall have the meaning as defined in the Liquor Control Ordinance. - 16.05.
+Possession of Alcohol on Gathering Grounds. - a.
+Offense.
+A person commits the offense of possession of alcohol on Gathering Grounds, if he is present on Gathering grounds and possesses, holds, maintains, or otherwise has control of alcohol, regardless of whether that individual is the actual owner or is consuming the alcohol. - b.
+Penalty.
+A person convicted of possession of alcohol on Gathering Grounds may be sentenced to imprisonment for a period not to exceed one month, or a fine not to exceed one thousand dollars (\$1,000.00), or both.